-We have helicopter fly in fishing opportunities in the Karamea, Hanmer Springs, and Franz Joseph/Fox Glacier regions, providing literally hundreds of kilometers of back country rivers, many of which get light pressure.
+We have heli fishing opportunities in the Karamea, Hanmer Springs, and Franz Joseph/Fox Glacier regions, providing literally hundreds of kilometres of back country rivers, many of which get light pressure.
 We work in conjunction with pilots to ensure that the water we fish has been rested prior to your trip.
 If a reach hasn’t been rested for several days, we simply won’t fly to fish that water, opting for another instead.

 While helicopter fly fishing can be done in a day, we strongly recommend multiple days.
 There are many locations where we can fish up and downstream of a drop off point.
 Also, for the truly adventurous, we can fly to one location and fish a couple of days, then hike a few hours to another water.
 There are many options available, only limited by time.
 The back country is definitely yours to discover, a helicopter saves much time and effort!

 Helicopter fishing has become a bit of a boutique niche.
 Without a doubt the fishing in rivers, almost only accessible by helicopter, can be as good as fishing can get.
 These unmodified ecosystems may contain higher numbers of visible and more naive fish.
 Expect to pay an extra NZ$1600-1900 for the treat.
 If money is no issue jump at it!
 However you may consider that hiring a guide for an extra day or two instead is money well spent.
 In two days you may well come across just as many fish, learn more and have more time to take it all in.